pedjak/gradle-dockerized-test-plugin/README.md

     test {
         docker {
-            image = 'foo/testimage' // base image for creating docker containers that execute the tests
+            // base image for creating docker containers that execute the tests image = 'foo/testimage'

-            volumes = [ "/foo/bar": "/foo/bar"] // volumes mounted to the containers
+            // volumes mounted to the containers
+            // in a form: host_dir : container_dir
+            volumes = [ "/foo/bar": "/foo/bar"]

-            user = 'root' // specify the user for starting Gradle test worker within the container, default to current user
+            // specify the user for starting Gradle test worker
+            // within the container, default to current user user = 'root'

             argsInspect = { List args ->
                 // custom args processing and tweaking